vdfdev/jekyll-now/_posts/2022-01-20-Lessons-learned-writing-custom-salt-renderer.md

 # Gotcha 3: Salt swallowing some errors

 Most of the exceptions thrown during the execution of the renderer could be seen at `/var/logs/salt/master`, which made them easy to debug.
-However, when using the same renderer in another machine, the pillar would just not generate any values and also no errors.
+However, when using the same renderer in another machine, the pillar would just not generate any values and also show no errors.
 It took me a long time to figure out that Salt was swallowing an error on the renderer, given the incosistent behavior.
 The issue was with a `import` statement because of a missing dependency.

 The gotcha here to avoid salt swallowing the error is to use the `-ldebug` flag and specifically ask salt to only render the pillar data: